-- The complete model name of the air conditioner. - The manufacturing number (stated on the nameplate of the unit). - · The installation date. - The symptoms or malfunction, and details of the defect.
+- · The complete model name of the unit. - The manufacturing number (stated on the nameplate of the unit). - · The installation date - · The symptoms or malfunction, and details of the defect.

 - Do not modify, disassemble, remove, reinstall or repair the unit yourself as incorrect dismantling or installation may cause an electric shock or fire.
-Contact your dealer. - In case of accidental refrigerant leaks, make sure there are no naked flames.
-The refrigerant itself is entirely safe, non-toxic and mildly flammable, but it will generate toxic gas when it accidentally leaks into a room where combustible air from fan heaters, gas cookers, etc. is present.
+Contact your dealer - In case of accidental refrigerant leaks, make sure there are no naked flames.
+The refrigerant itself is entirely safe and non-toxic.
+R410A is a non-combustible refrigerant, and R32 is a mildly flammable refrigerant, but they will generate a toxic gas when they accidentally leak into a room where combustible air from fan heaters, gas cookers, etc. is present.
 Always have qualified service personnel confirm that the point of leakage has been repaired or corrected before resuming operation.

-17.5.3 Recommended maintenance and inspection cycles
+16.5.3 Recommended maintenance and inspection cycles